 The Masai Mara is a one hour flight away from Nairobi or approximately 4 hours drive.
-Moreover, with the newly constructed Narok-Sekenani Road, your ride time is definitely going to be significantly smooth..
+Moreover, with the recently built Narok-Sekenani Road, your ride time is definitely going to be significantly smooth..

 Masai Mara Tour – Residents